 Gina Mennett Lee, M.Ed.

-President and Founder of Food Allergy Education Network
+Founder of Food Allergy Education Network

 Gina has provided education, workshops, and/or consulting services to the food service industry, PTA leaders, school principals and administrators, BOE members, nurses, teachers, paraprofessionals, preschool providers, daycare and home care providers, parents, and caretakers.
 She works extensively as an advocate for families seeking 504 plans in the public school system and is an expert contributor for the well-respected AllergyHome website.
 She recently served as an expert witness in the landmark Iowa food allergy case, Knudsen v.
 Tiger Tots Community Child Care Center Corporation and has appeared in or contributed to numerous television, online and print media sources regarding the topic of food allergy management.